PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   .. versionchanged:: 1.3.1
     ``maxNegativeTTL`` and ``parseECS`` parameters added.

+  .. versionchanged:: 1.3.4
+    ``options`` parameter added.

   Creates a new :class:`PacketCache` with the settings specified.
+  Starting with 1.3.4, all parameters can be specified in the ``options`` table, overriding the value from the existing parameters if any.

   :param int maxEntries: The maximum number of entries in this cache
   :param int maxTTL: Cap the TTL for records to his number